-Many fat burners contain a lot of ingredients these days.
+Many decent products contain a lot of ingredients these days.
 Some products have lengthy formulas on their labels, detailing all kinds of inclusions from mood boosters to physical appetite suppressants.

-The products above are excellent examples of the best fat burners to buy for 2019
+The products above are excellent examples of the best fat burners to buy.

-But the essence of a fat burner, and arguably the most important ingredients they contain are thermogenic compounds.
+But the essence of a good product, and arguably the most important ingredients they contain are thermogenic compounds.

 The heat energy that these cause to dissipate from the body’s cells puts the “burn” into fat burner.